lincza/ProduceLincKnowledgeBase/docs/articles/Configuration/Master Data/Produce Seasons.md

 **Example**:

-* Grapes produced locally (inbound channel “L”) and exported (outbound channel “E”) could have start and end dates defined as 1st Nov 2021 to 31st May 2022 for the 2022 season grouping
+* Grapes produced locally (inbound channel "L") and exported (outbound channel "E") could have start and end dates defined as 1st Nov 2021 to 31st May 2022 for the 2022 season grouping
-* Grapes that are imported (inbound channel “I”) and sold locally (outbound channel “L”) for the 2022 season can have start dates from 1st May 2022 to 31st October 2022
+* Grapes that are imported (inbound channel "I") and sold locally (outbound channel "L") for the 2022 season can have start dates from 1st May 2022 to 31st October 2022

 | **Produce Season Code** | **Commodity Group Code** | **Inbound Channel Code** | **Outbound Channel Code** | **Start Date** | **End Date** |
 | --- | --- | --- | --- | --- | --- |